Eric Nussbaumer: Professional career

 Since 2010 he assumed as the president of the board of the ADEV.
 In 2015 he also assumed as the director of communication for the Swisspower AG, a cooperative of Swiss energy works.
 He is the President of the Board of Convivere, a real estate firm that bases its investments on christian values.
 He founded Convivere together with a fellow politician of the SP in 2020.

 Political career

 He was a member of the municipal council and the Cantonal Council of Basel-Land from 1998 before he was elected into the National Council in 2007.
 He presided over the Cantonal Council of Basel-Land in the legislative year 2005–2006.
 He was a candidate to the Executive Council of Canton Baselland in 2007 and also in 2013.
 He achieved the best electoral result for the National Council in 2011 and 2019.
 In 2019 he was also a candidate for the Council of States where he came in third in the first round and then did not pursue an election in a second round.

+After 18 years, He stepped down from his position on the National Council on the 26 of february 2026, with Social Democratic Party member Miriam Locher taking his place.